You can define exactly which features a user can work with in your account by enabling or disabling their access to that page.

 Default user roles

-There are three default roles available:
+The following default roles are available:

 - Administrator - This role has full access to all of the Emarsys features, except those that are restricted to Account Owners, and Smart Insight.

 - Operator - This is the most common default role, it has all the features available for the daily work of a marketer.